Canada Federal Election Resources

 Political parties and candidates seldom express their policies in ways that are readily relatable to the teachings of the Church.
 To help Catholics, and others who are interested in a more rightly-ordered society, we have mapped party policies into issues Catholics are called to consider, and related them both to each other and to the teachings of the Church.

-Catholic voters will have an enormous impact on the outcome of the 2020 BC provincial election.
+Catholic voters will have an enormous impact on the outcome of Canada’s next federal election.
 It’s important that Catholic voters discern their vote prayerfully and thoughtfully, with the best available information about Catholic social teaching and each of the party’s policy platforms.

 It’s critical that we vote.
-To that end, Catholic Conscience is excited that it’s second-ever Catholic Action campaign will be happening in Saskatchewan for the 2020 provincial election.
-The aim of this non-partisan, get-out-the-vote campaign is to educate Catholic voters in Catholic social teaching and how they relate to relevant federal political issues; and mobilize the Catholic community to go out and vote.
-This is the follow-up to our successful 2019 Catholic Action campaign for the federal election, where we helped mobilize thousands of Catholic voters in the Greater Toronto Area.
+To that end, we will renew or Catholic Action campaign at the federal level.
+The aim of this non-partisan, get-out-the-vote effort is to educate Catholic voters in Catholic social teaching and how they relate to relevant federal political issues; and mobilize the Catholic community to go out and vote. in past elections we have helped mobilize thousands of Catholic voters in Ontario, Saskatchewan, British Columbia, and other provinces.

-For those wishing to investigate party positions more deeply, and to check for recent party updates, here are links to the parties’ web pages.
-These are for all parties registered with Elections BC, of September 24, 2020, that received more than one-tenth of one percent (0.1%) of the vote in the last provincial election:
+For those wishing to investigate volunteer opportunities, or to check for recent party updates, here are links to the parties’ web pages.
+These are for the six parties registered with Elections Canada that received the most votes in the 2019 election:

-Elections BC offers a variety of resources, including vote-by mail instructions:
+Elections Canada offers a variety of resources, including vote-by mail instructions:

 - The very first step is to register as a voter with Elections BC.
 Registration information can be found here.

 - The next step is to reach out to those who seek to represent you.
-Electoral district maps and lists of registered candidates can be found here.
+Riding maps can be found here, to help you identify candidates in your riding.

 - The next step is to make sure you know where to go to vote.
-Elections BC’s polling place locator is available here.
+Most provinces offer listings of polling places online.

 - A list of registered parties is available here.